 To ensure the smooth onboarding of your investors-to-be, you should do your best to design the KYC — Know Your Customer.
 It’s essential to understand what information investors are to provide so that you can register their ID and address.
 Beyond this, make sure that the investor provides the relevant information when going through the registration procedure.

 You need to do this in order to pass them to public transfer agencies, CSDs, and so on.
 They can be created as custom reports from the platform.

 Last but not least come working with legal documents.
 Depending on the asset type, these documents will vary, from a private placement or public offering memorandum to an SEC Form D and more.

 Once all the legal processes have been successfully handled, you can move on to the technical stage.

 The technical process

-We’re now ready to look at the steps that make up the technical process.
+Now let’s look at the technical process.
 But let’s make it clear straight away that your key goal for the entire procedure should be full automation.

 Based on the data that you’ve gathered during the legal process, you can customize the KYC as well as the contract flow.
 Automating your contract flow is part and parcel of the whole process: that’s why you should make up your mind as to which contracts need to be used for investors’ signing up and for the subsequent token purchase, including subscription forms, purchase receipts, and share agreements.